-Blackboard, Princeton’s learning management system, features assessment tools and rubrics to help you create tests that are automatically graded, and offer feedback.
+Blackboard and Canvas, Princeton’s learning management systems, feature assessment tools and rubrics to help you create tests that are automatically graded, and which can offer instant feedback to students.
 Rubrics help to ensure grading consistency across your instructional team.
-The ECT group can assist you in using these tools effectively in a way that enhances your pedagogical goals.
+McGraw can assist you in using these tools effectively in a way that enhances your pedagogical goals.

 Multimedia production and digital narrative

 The Digital Learning Lab provides the software, support, and expertise in support of audio and video assignments.
-Examples of past class projects include podcasts, video essays, student-created mini-documentaries, and featurettes.
-The Digital Learning Lab not only features software such as Photoshop, Illustrator, and Premiere useful in multimedia production, but also expertise and support for training.
+Examples of past class projects include podcasts, video essays, and student-created mini-documentaries.
+The Digital Learning Lab not only features software such as Photoshop, Illustrator, and Premiere useful in multimedia production, including expertise and support for training.